Journal of Medicinal and Aromatic Plant Sciences

 Cite this article

-Shukla D. 2023.
+Shukla, D. 2023.
 Exploring methodologies in Cannabis tissue-culture and genetic transformation: Opportunities and obstacles.
-J Med Aromat Plant Sci 45: 1-16.
+Journal of Medicinal and Aromatic Plant Sciences, 45(1), 1–16.

 Views